arunpk95/resulta-task/README.md

 The service is hosted in heroku client.
-The endpoint for the service is https://resulta-task.herokuapp.com/getstats/<league_name>/\<yyyy-mm-dd\>/\<yyyy-mm-dd\>
+The endpoint for the service is:

+https://resulta-task.herokuapp.com/getstats/<league_name>/\<yyyy-mm-dd\>/\<yyyy-mm-dd\>

 <i>Note: The difference between the start date and end date should be less than 7</i>

 Sample test case https://resulta-task.herokuapp.com/getstats/NFL/2020-01-08/2020-01-13